The NBS Nelson Giants

 We give to the game that gives to us - we support our local associations and youngest players.

 These values are embodied by one of our club legends: Mika Vukona.
 Mika was a fierce competitor and left everything out there, but always respected the game and gave so much to the community and basketball.
 We want our next generation of players to know what it means to Be like Mika!

 We are committed to growing Giants both at the elite level and at the grassroots level.

-Michael Fitchett has also been recruited by the Basketball Development Nelson Trust into a full year development role.
-This role will involve provision of coaching, mentoring and educational and basketball goal setting to our top young basketballers, as well as coach development.
+As well as coaching the NBS Nelson Giants, Michael Fitchett is employed by the Basketball Development Nelson Trust in a full year development role.
+This role involves of coaching, mentoring and educational and basketball goal setting to our top young basketballers, as well as coach development.